-Military Enigma machine Enigma Machine from World War II.
-Detail of Logo.
-An Enigma machine is any of a family of related electro-mechanical rotor cipher machines used for the encryption and decryption of secret messages.
+I Have Never Wanted Anything So Bad in My Entire Life.
+Enigma machine.
+Military Enigma machine An Enigma machine was any of a family of related electro-mechanical rotor cipher machines used in the twentieth century for enciphering and deciphering secret messages.